Table of Contents[Hide][Show]

 - Get rid of the air.
 As explained above, the beneficial bacteria need an anaerobic environment to ferment correctly.
 Using any of the methods I explained above will accomplish this.

 - Get the salt right.
 This recipe does require salt.
 It is necessary not just for taste, but for proper and safe fermentation.
 I’ve tested it and it can be done with as little as 1 tablespoon per quart of sauerkraut (2 tablespoons total for this recipe), but doesn’t work well with less than that.

 - Keep the temperature moderate.
 In my experience, kraut is best when fermented at around 64-67 degrees, though anything in the 60-70 degree range works well.
 If it gets cooler than that, fermentation is very slow.
 At higher than that, it is too fast and can yield a mushy finished product.
 Cabbage is often freshest in cooler months, and counter temperatures are perfect at these times.
 In warmer months, I often place kraut near air conditioning vents to keep it cool, or just make sure it is in a cool, dark corner of the pantry.

 - Then make it stop!
 Once you’ve achieved the desired level of fermentation, it is important to move it to the refrigerator to stop the fermentation.
 At this point, it will store for up to 6 months if kept cool and with the kraut below the brine.

 Homemade Sauerkraut Recipe

-- Fermentation Crock with weight (If using mason jars, use 2 quart-size mason jars or 1 half-gallon mason jar with fermentation weights and airtight lid) **see note below
+- fermentation crock with weight OR 2 quart-size or one half-gallon size mason jars with fermentation weights and airtight lid

 - Get things clean - Wash all equipment, work surfaces, and your hands in warm soapy water.